Pollinator Habitat Program

 The Pollinator Habitat Program was established by the Budget Act of 2021 (Senate Bill 170, Skinner).
 An allocation of $15 million to CDFA was made for fiscal year 2021-2022 to provide grant funding for the establishment of pollinator habitat on agricultural lands throughout California.
 CDFA was directed to administer the Pollinator Habitat Program and to prioritize the planning of native habitats for the benefit of native biodiversity and the use of locally appropriate native plant seed mixes when feasible.

-CDFA is Accepting Applications for the Pollinator Habitat Program
+CDFA Pollinator Habitat Program Award Announcement

 - Request for Grant Applications